theodoregold/form-react-form/README.md

 ## Typescript

-When using forms with different input and output values you should also provide `FormOutput` types because `fastest-validator` unfortunately can't convert them using schema.
+When using forms with different input and output values you should also provide `FormOutput` types because `fastest-validator` can't convert them using schema.

 ```tsx
 // ...